Jaesung-Jung/HostingView/README.md

 This package provides two ways to integrate SwiftUI: `HostingView` and `StatefulHostingView<State>`.

+#### 💬 ...
+Why should we use this package instead of UIHostingConfiguration?
+- When using UIHostingConfiguration to create a CustomView (not a Cell) and applying Auto Layout, intrinsicContentSize may not be calculated correctly.
+This package properly calculates the content size and works seamlessly with Auto Layout.

+- The most powerful aspect is when using StatefulHostingView to create a CustomView or CustomControl.
+It allows you to easily leverage SwiftUI’s features and the benefits of declarative programming within UIKit.
+The demo project includes an [implementation of UISwitch](https://github.com/Jaesung-Jung/HostingView/blob/5856ea1a8cf7b5c804096293d353c8727c7828de/Demo/HostingViewDemo/Menu/CustomControlViewController.swift#L93) with little code using SwiftUI.
+The demo also demonstrates the bounce effect and On/Off animation.

+- More simple than UIHostingConfiguration or UIHostingController.

 ## HostingView
 You can wrap a stateless SwiftUI view.
 ```swift